dmj111/dmj111.github.io/posts/2014/quick-select.rst

    :number-lines:

-This function can be generalized to find a different value the center value, or even to partition the array such that several different values are in their correct locations.
+This function can be generalized to find a different value than the center value, or even to find several percentiles at once.

 Here are some non-representative timing results, from my Mac, on